SimonSchrodi/simonschrodi.github.io/_pages/publications.md

 author_profile: true
 ---

 Please find below a list of my publications, workshop papers and preprints.
 The full list can also be found on my [my Google Scholar profile](https://scholar.google.com/citations?user=yC-y0PEAAAAJ&hl=en).
+Since reproducibility and open science are important to me all of my first-author publications have code available.

 ## Conference publications